-The best way to display that you value your customers’/employees’ opinions is by showing them signs that you are listening.
+The best way to demonstrate that you value your customers’/employees’ opinions is by showing them signs that you are listening.
 If the respondents of a survey do not feel like their opinions matter, they are less likely to respond to one of your surveys the next time they receive one.

-To create an actionplan we recommend you follow these four simple steps:
+To create an action plan we recommend you follow these four simple steps:

-- Implement – How and when are you going to follow up on your actions?
+- Implement: How and when are you going to follow up on your actions?

 Close the loop!